Rowan Blanchard: Career

 From 2017 to 2018, Blanchard had a recurring role as Jackie Geary on the ABC series The Goldbergs.
 In 2016, she was cast in the minor role of Veronica Kiley in Ava DuVernay's film A Wrinkle in Time, an adaptation of the 1962 novel of the same name.
 Her performance was partially improvised, and Blanchard said "I've never had so much freedom and so much trust from a director ever."
 It was released in 2018 to mixed reviews.

 In March 2019, Blanchard was cast as Alexandra Cavill in TNT/AMC's Snowpiercer, a futuristic thriller series based on the 2013 South Korean-Czech film of the same name.
 The series premiered in 2020, and Blanchard was promoted to the main cast from the second season onwards.
 She co-stars with Jennifer Connelly, whom Blanchard told TV Insider that "I feel really, really grateful that the show provided me opportunity to work with [her] because she's been acting since she was a child and I’ve been acting since I was a child."
 Snowpiercer ran for four seasons with mixed to positive reviews, concluding in 2024.

 It was announced in 2021 that Blanchard would co-star with Auli'i Cravalho in the Hulu movie Crush, which was released in April 2022 and became the third most streamed film of its release week.
 It received generally positive reviews from critics, many of whom praised Blanchard's performance.
 Tomris Laffly of Variety called her "instantly likeable", and Christy Lemire for RogerEbert.com wrote that both Blanchard and Cravalho "assert themselves confidently with more mature material while still bringing all that well-honed comic timing".

 In 2023, Blanchard guest starred on the comedy-drama series Poker Face as Lily Albern.
+In 2025, she was cast as pampered teen Shunammite, a series regular role, in the Hulu dystopian drama series The Testaments, a sequel series to The Handmaid's Tale.